deimosfr/mytechnotebook/docs/Servers/ConfigurationManagers/Puppet/mcollective_run_actions_in_parallel_on_remote_machines.md

 In this section, we'll see how to install and configure Mcollective on the server.

+!!! info

-{{< alert context="info" text="The server corresponds to the 'client' in the diagram.
-That is, the machine that will take control of all the Mcollective nodes." />}}
+    The server corresponds to the 'client' in the diagram.
+That is, the machine that will take control of all the Mcollective nodes.

 ### Installation